 Some of my favorite photos from a wedding day are the flying veil photos.
 It is so editorial and feels like a really beautiful piece of art that you are part of!
 And it seems to be most brides’ favorite photos too and one they really look forward to!

 So, as your wedding photographer, I feel that it’s my duty to let you know that not all veils have equal flying power!
 It’s true!
+So I’m sharing all the secrets to what makes a veil fly.

 It’s actually very disappointing for a bride to realize on her wedding day that it’s impossible to capture the “flying veil” shot she always dreamed of because she selected a veil that has too much detail and is weighted down too much to fly!